-Like polling, quizzes can help increase participant engagement, highlight those areas in which the understanding isn’t as strong as it should be, or even help identify participants who are struggling.
+Like polling, quizzes are a great virtual training delivery method that can help increase participant engagement, highlight those areas in which the understanding isn’t as strong as it should be, or even help identify participants who are struggling.

 They can also be a key part of gamification, providing a fun way to measure ongoing understanding and keep up participation from the learners.